kohya-ss/sd-scripts/README.md

 Script: `convert_diffusers_to_flux1.py`

 Converts Diffusers models to FLUX.1 models.
 The script is experimental.
 See `--help` for options. schnell and dev models are supported.
 AE/CLIP/T5XXL are not supported.
-The diffusers folder is a parent folder of `transfomer` folder.
+The diffusers folder is a parent folder of `rmer` folder.

 ```
 python tools/convert_diffusers_to_flux.py --diffusers_path path/to/diffusers_folder_or_00001_safetensors --save_to path/to/flux1.safetensors --mem_eff_load_save --save_precision bf16